La Clusaz, France: What to pack, what to wear, and when to go [2023]

 Waterproof snow boots

-In addition to regular shoes, it's important to bring snow boots.
-For travel to La Clusaz, a great option is these boots:
+In addition to standard footwear, it's important to bring snow boots.
+For traveling to La Clusaz, we suggest these boots:

 Waterproof jacket that can be used in snow

-La Clusaz has some good ski areas If you plan to ski, we would recommend:
+La Clusaz has some good ski areas If you plan to ski, we would suggest:

 - day pack